Last updated: November 11, 2017 at 12:56 pm

 Turning grass into gold?
 Who has ever heard of such fairy tales?
 Well, in fairy tales perhaps, but not in the world of reality!
 In my organic gardening endeavors, I do turn grass into gold: not literally, but figuratively speaking.
 I take the same grass that sucks the soil of its nutrients, stifle tender plants, rob them of sunlight and stunt plant growth, and I turn it into a force for good.
 Can you imagine watering a crop for just once in six months?
 Can you imagine not ever having to pull weeds from around the roots?
 How is all this achieved?
 By turning grass into gold.
 When you see the pictures which illustrate the concept of harnessing this most prolific, hindering and destructive enemy of crops as a force for good, you will indeed agree that I am turning grass into gold.

-I’m going to detail with photographs my next project in organic gardening on this page.
+I’m going to detail with photographs my next project in organic gardening on this site.
 Look out for updates and have fun.